 Is a warranty provided with Photizo?

-If my Photizo goes wrong, what should I do?
+If my Photizo isn’t working properly, what should I do?

-In the unlikely event that you need to return your Vetcare device and you have purchased it in the UK, please contact us by phone or email.
+In the unlikely event that you need to return your Vetcare device and you have purchased it in the UK, please review our Photizo Light Therapy – Troubleshooting Guide

 Is Photizo Light Therapy a Laser device?